 Behind the scenes - Beneath the Black Oak

-The tragedy of my great-great-grandfather, the man that inspired this book, was one of those stories that has always stuck with me.
-The sparse details of his life; how he was an iron worker and farmer, how he never owned a vehicle and walked everywhere that he went.
-He was a half-blood Cherokee man who came to be the victim of a known racist—a tragedy that was publicized as an accident, though my family always believed it had been murder.
-I also remember my aunt telling me how he would always stop at the store for peppermint sticks to bring home to the children after work, and how those ill-fated candies had been scattered around his body on that dirt road.
-This story has been told and retold over generations in our family, from 1935 to the present day, haunting us for nearly a century now.
-It lives in me and is part of who I am, along with so many other stories that my grandmother gave into my keeping.
+The tragedy of my great-great-grandfather, the man that inspired Beneath the Black Oak, was one of her stories that has always stuck with me.
+The details of his life as an iron worker and farmer, and how he never owned a vehicle and walked everywhere that he went.
+He was an indigenous man who came to be the victim of a known racist—a tragedy that was publicized as an accident, though my family always knew it as murder.
+This story has been told and retold over generations in our family, from 1935 to the present day, with my carrying on the tradition.
+The tale has been haunting my family for nearly a century, now lives with me, along with so many other stories that my grandmother gave into my keeping.

-Visiting that house was an experience I’ll never forget.
-No one mentioned anything about it being haunted, but I felt it.
-And no bodies have been buried in the woods on that property—at least not to my knowledge.
-Though there have been jokes behind hands about the possibility.
 There was something else buried in that place though: a deep vein of family history, scattered relics from our past, the spirits of our ancestors, and the story of my great-great-grandfather still echoing like a tune on the record player, captured in the very bones of this ancient structure.

-I still don’t know what happened to the man who killed him.
+I don’t know what ever happened to the man who killed him.
+The newspapers give very little information on that subject.
 He probably went on about his life as if nothing had ever happened, while my great-great-grandfather lay broken beyond repair on that dirt road, and my great-great-grandmother had to go on with her broken heart, raising their six children all alone.
-So much mystery—so, of course my mind held onto that for years.
-That was in 1995, the visit, and I didn’t start writing this story until 2022.
-I was always intrigued by the details I’d collected, but it was never enough— but then my curiosity was sparked further when I saw it all printed in black and white.

 I think some part of me just needed to tell this story.
-Some part of me needed to travel back there, to walk in their shoes, to sit with my ghosts and make sense of something that was so senseless.
+Some part of me needed to travel back there, to walk in their shoes, to sit with my ancest and make sense of something that was so senseless.
 It feels good to hold space for them, to give their story a conclusion, answering unanswerable questions— even if only through the work of fiction.

 Perhaps now their ghosts can rest—at least for me.